Qballjos/Homey-Servarr/INSTALLATION.md

 ### Widgets show no data

 1. Wait a few minutes (polling interval is 5 minutes)
+2. Use the refresh button in the Downloads & Action Panel widget for immediate update
-2. Check if the device is correctly configured
+3. Check if the device is correctly configured
+4. Verify settings are saved (check Advanced Settings)
-3. Check Homey logs for error messages
+5. Check Homey logs for error messages

 ### Flow Cards don't work